Types of Franchise Models Explained

 This model replicates the franchisor’s entire business concept across all franchise units (locations).

 Not only do franchisors give franchisees the right to sell products and services under the franchise brand name, but they also give them comprehensive guidance and ongoing support for setting up and operating their business.
+This model can also integrate physical and digital franchises, allowing franchisees to operate both brick-and-mortar stores and online platforms.

 In other words, the franchisor develops a standardized system that all franchisees must follow.
 This system covers everything from equipment procurement, staff training and recruitment, standard operating procedures, customer service protocols, and sales and marketing strategies.